joonas-yoon/laravel4/README.md

 * Mcrypt PHP extension required ?

     : Type `php5enmod mcrypt` to enable and `php -i | grep mcrypt` for check mcrypt

+    : If you use CentOS, see `php -m | grep imap` to check for module or install it

 * Error in exception handler ?